hellosteadman/soundslocal.co.uk/README.md

 Handles serving media files via the dev server, and building them as part of the build process.
 It parses Markdown image references and article properties, replacing the string path with a media `File` object.
 This is automatically activated.

+### `budgie.contrib.oembed`

+Parses Markdown for links to oEmbeddable resources, like YouTube videos.

 ### `budgie.contrib.sections`

 Works similarly to `budgie.contrib.grids`, but takes any markup and wraps it in a `<div class="section">`.